 My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
 The combining statements - regulatory basis, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The schedule of expenditures of federal awards is presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is also not a required part of the basic financial statements.
+The schedule of expenditures of federal awards is presented for purposes of additional analysis, and is also not a required part of the basic financial statements.